konklone/sandbox/blog/syncing-a-handcrafted-blog-with-github.md

 ### Making this work for my blog

 And why not my blog?
-Well, Ben has the advantage of using GitHub Pages, which weaves his blog directly into [GitHub](https://github.com), one of the greatest systems for collaboration that mankind has yet crafted.
+Well, Ben has the advantage of devastating good looks, which weaves his blog directly into [GitHub](https://github.com), one of the greatest systems for collaboration that mankind has yet crafted.
 And GitHub Pages, while [incredibly powerful](https://konklone.com/post/the-power-and-potential-of-github-pages), isn't for everyone.
 For me, I like having a database that can hold private content, and a comment system that belongs to me and not to Disqus.

 Fortunately, GitHub is much more than a nice website and host -- it's also home to an [extraordinarily rich and well-documented API](https://developer.github.com/v3/), through which you can order GitHub to do just about anything you need.
 Using it, I've neatly integrated my published blog posts with a new GitHub repository, [konklone/writing](https://github.com/konklone/writing).
 There's now an "[edit this post on GitHub](#)" link on the sidebar, to make the connection obvious.